Praqma/LearnKubernetes/kamran/cluster-setup-scripts/libvirt-provisioner/README.md

+This README is VERY DRAFTY.
+Please ignore for now.

 # The libvirt machine provisioner
 Designed to provision virtual machines using kvm/libvirt.
 Instead of provisioning each node painstakingly, or provisioning one and the ngoing through cloning and manually changing various OS configurations, here is a solution which uses tools provided by libvirt in concert with standard linux provisioning tools, such as kickstart.